ippontech/blog-usa/posts/building-a-speech-enabled-application-using-twilio-and-aws-with-jhipster.md

 Twilio requires a TwiML to initiate a call and the file must be accessible from a regular URL.
 To fulfil this requirement, the application will simply upload the generated TwiML to Amazon S3 with a public read access.
 A different way would be to have a simple `GET` endpoint in the application that returns the TwiML.

-# Speech-enabled application
+# Speech-Enabled Application

-## Generation with JHipster
+## JHipster Generation

 I decided to use [JHipster](https://www.jhipster.tech/) to generate my speech-enabled application since I want a complete and modern Web app.
 JHipster uses Spring Boot for the back-end and I decided to use [Vue.js](https://vuejs.org/) for the front-end.
 This [.yo-rc.json](https://raw.githubusercontent.com/Falydoor/jhipster-twilio-polly/master/.yo-rc.json) can be used in case you want to generate the same application referenced in this article.
 The file is placed in the application directory and then running `jhipster --blueprint vuejs` will generate the application without asking any questions.